Erik Janiš: Touring car and sports cars

-Erik gained first experience in touring cars in 2002 season.
+Janiš gained first experience in touring cars in 2002 season.
 In Czech Touring Car Championship — Division 4 up to 1400cc he drove Ford Fiesta, he won and became the youngest champion of Czech Touring Car Championship's history.

-In 2006 Erik Janis participated in Ceska Pojistovna, Škoda Octavia Cup for the first time and he stand up to competition.
+In 2006, Janis participated in the Ceska Pojistovna, Škoda Octavia Cup for the first time and he stand up to competition.
 He won two races and finished sixth overall.

-Erik continued in Ceska Pojistovna, Škoda Octavia Cup in 2007 season.
-That year he achieved the title two races before the season's finish.
+Janiš continued in the Ceska Pojistovna, Škoda Octavia Cup for the 2007 season.
+That year, he achieved the title two races before the season's finish.

-Furthermore, in 2007 he gained experience on foreign circuits.
+Furthermore, in 2007, Janiš gained experience on foreign circuits.
 He started in FIA GT3 European Championship (Lamborghini Gallardo GT3.
 His best result was a second place at Silverstone with Jaromir Jirik.
-Erik also drove in International Formula Masters.
+Janiš also drove in International Formula Masters.

 Formulas

-In 2007-08, Erik joined A1 Team Czech Republic to take part in the A1 Grand Prix series as main driver.
+In 2007-08, Janiš joined A1 Team Czech Republic to take part in the A1 Grand Prix series as main driver.

-In 2008, he raced as a Mercedes-Benz factory pilot, in the Formula Three Euroseries with Mücke Motorsport.
-In his first season in F3 Euro Series he won the rookie rankings.
+In 2008, Janiš raced as a Mercedes-Benz factory pilot, in the Formula Three Euroseries with Mücke Motorsport.
+In his first season in F3 Euro Series, he won the rookie rankings.

-In 2009 Erik Janis took part in complete testing program of International Formula Master series.
+In 2009, Janiš took part in complete testing program of International Formula Master series.
 However, he missed two opening rounds.
-Then he came back to series with Czech ISR team.
-At Hungaroring, Hungary, he achieved his first podium result in IFM (3rd place in Sunday race), then he gained another two third places (Spa and Oschersleben).
-Erik appeared also in Le Mans Series with Lamborghini Murcielago R-GT car at Spa, Belgium.
-Together with team mates Peter Kox and Filip Salaquarda they finished second in LMGT1 class.
-Erik started also in brand new series Lamborghini Super Trofeo with Lamborghini Racing Eastern Europe team.
+He then came back to series with Czech ISR team.
+At Hungaroring, Hungary, he achieved his first podium result in IFM (third place in Sunday race), then he gained another two third places (Spa and Oschersleben).
+Janiš appeared also in Le Mans Series with Lamborghini Murcielago R-GT car at Spa, Belgium.
+Together with team mates Peter Kox and Filip Salaquarda, they finished second in LMGT1 class.
+Janiš started also in brand new series Lamborghini Super Trofeo with Lamborghini Racing Eastern Europe team.